 Purpose and focus

-The AIDS/HIV Insurance Assistance Program helps persons with HIV maintain access to health insurance.
-The program does this by subsidizing (covering all or part of the cost of) policy premiums.
-To be eligible, an individual must:
+The AIDS/HIV Insurance Assistance Program helps people with HIV get access to health insurance.
+The program covers all or part of the cost of insurance premiums.
+To be eligible, a person must:

 - Live in Wisconsin.

 - Have family income that does not exceed 300% of the federal poverty level (FPL).

 - Have a doctor state that the individual has HIV.

 - Have or be eligible for health insurance under a group health plan or an individual health plan.

 - Group health insurance continuation coverage.